Often thought of as one of the most amazing things in the world, the reality of working from home as a business owner can actually be very different.

 The reality?
-Since I started my business, I’ve worked harder than I ever did in a 9-5 office job.
 You are responsible for your income and paying your bills every month.
 Therefore, if you don’t work hard like everybody else, you’re not going to earn enough to make ends meet.

 And who wants to have to cancel Netflix because they can’t afford their subscription?
-Exactly – nobody.
+Exactly.

 Pro tip: Set up a working schedule that works for you and try to stick to it.
-Personally, I do all my hard work in the mornings and then easier tasks in the afternoon because I’m more productive in the mornings.
-I avoid working at night because my brain is fried from the day’s events and I just can’t get it to function past six o’clock.
+Personally, I do all of my hard work in the mornings and then easier tasks in the afternoon because I’m more productive in the mornings.
+I avoid working at night because my brains is fried from the day’s events and I just can’t get it to function past five o’clock.

-You don’t have to deal with frustrating co-workers as a freelancer, correct, but you do have to deal with frustrating clients at times.
+You don’t have to deal with frustrating co-workers as a biz owner, correct, but you do have to deal with frustrating clients/customers at times.

 Another reality of working from home is that you can get quite lonely.
 It’s difficult to adjust from being in a 9-5 where you’re used to having office banter and being around people all the time, to then having no one but your cat to talk to.
 Or the wall, if you don’t have a cat.

-In fact, I can quite easily go for two or three days at a time only speaking to my partner.
-And he gets quite boring after a while.
-(JK boo, love you really.)
+In fact, you can quite easily go for two or three days at a time only speaking to your partner, housemate or postman.

 Pro tip: Even if you can’t socialise in person every day, try to call a friend or family member.
 Or nip out on your lunch break so that you can be around people.
-You could even find fellow freelancers on Twitter, befriend them and meet up with them or Skype them when you’re both missing human interaction.
+You could even find fellow small business owners on Twitter, befriend them and meet up with them or Skype them when you’re both missing human interaction.